Wochy reflects on NHL career on 100th birthday

 Steve Wochy turned 100 years old Sunday.
 He is believed to be only the second player in NHL history to become a Centenarian, joining Al Suomi, who was 101 when he died in 2014.

 Wochy was born in Fort William, Ontario (now Thunder Bay), on Christmas Day in 1922.
-The sixth of six children of Polish immigrants, he was named Stefan Wojciechowskiat birth; Wochy shortened his name when he started playing hockey, much to the joy of sportswriters and radio broadcasters across North America.
+The sixth of six children of Polish immigrants, he was named Stefan Wojciechowski at birth; Wochy shortened his name when he started playing hockey, much to the joy of sportswriters and radio broadcasters across North America.

 He learned to skate at a young age on the local ponds in and around Fort William.

-"In my day, you were lucky to have a pair of boots to play on the rink, let alone skates," Wochy said earlier this month.
-"I can remember playing on the lake -- my older brother had a pair of skates, and when he went to work on the highways camp, I'd put my boots in his skates to learn how to skate.
-I was about nine when I finally got my own skates to play hockey."
+"In my day you were lucky to have a pair of boots to play on the rink, let alone skates," Wochy said earlier this month.
+"I can remember playing on the lake.
+My older brother had a pair of skates, and when he went to work on the highways camp, I'd put my boots in his skates to learn how to skate.
+I was about 9 when I finally got my own skates to play hockey."

 In 1938, at the ripe age of 15, Wochy attended training camp of the NHL's New York Americans in Port Arthur.
 Wochy attended the Americans training camp for a few seasons after that as well, but the club dropped out of the league around the time of World War II, and Wochy's NHL rights were given to the Detroit Red Wings.

 "If I had stayed there and the New York Americans survived the War, I would have been better off," Wochy said.
 "But the team just dropped out.
-In Port Arthur, they used to have NHL scouts watch my junior games, and they picked me up because they had training camps in Thunder Bay and wanted good young players.
+In Port Arthur they used to have NHL scouts watch my junior games, and they picked me up because they had training camps in Thunder Bay and wanted good young players.
 The New York Americans manager, Red Dutton, was a great guy and signed me, saying that I had a bright future."

 Wochy played junior hockey with the West Fort Maroons, Port Arthur West End Bruins and then played some senior hockey with the Port Arthur Bearcats, who reached the final of the 1942 Allan Cup.

 After spending a season with the St. Catharines Saints, Wochy enlisted in the Canadian Army in 1943.
-He was in the Army for a year before being discharged due to a stomach ailment, but during that time, he played hockey for the Winnipeg Army team.
+He was in the Army for a year before being discharged due to a stomach ailment, but during that time he played hockey for the Winnipeg Army team.

 After Wochy got out of the Army, Red Wings manager Jack Adams offered him a tryout with the big club as many NHL rosters were depleted during World War II, and young replacements were needed.